FE News Update - 5 March 2019

 The proposed introduction of a graded system of lesson observations for all teachers has been rejected by teachers at a sixth form college run by Shrewsbury Colleges Group, according to TES.
 The teachers plan to take strike action over six days after the college, merged with another institution in 2016, has sought to streamline lesson observation across the group and wishes to grade and categorise lesson quality from ‘outstanding’ (grade 1) to inadequate (grade 4).
-An NEU teaching union rep says a poor grade can damage a teacher’s self-esteem and even end careers, and causes high stress levels during the observations.
+A NEU teaching union rep says a poor grade can damage a teacher’s self-esteem and even end careers and causes high-stress levels during the observations.
 The college says the merger has resulted in ‘significantly improved’ pay and conditions for most teachers and no redundancies.
-For the past two years most lesson observations had led to grades of either ‘outstanding’ or ‘good’, and the college was seeking more differentiation in grading to improve feedback to teachers in supporting their professional development.
+For the past two years, most lesson observations had led to grades of either ‘outstanding’ or ‘good’, and the college was seeking more differentiation in grading to improve feedback to teachers in supporting their professional development.

 T-level work placement rules under review

 Concerns about lack of work placement opportunities for T-level students appear to have been heard by government planners, FE Week reports.
 During a recent webinar run by the Education and Skills Funding Agency, a leading T-level developer said the T-level requirement to include a single placement lasting a minimum 315 hours per student is being re-examined in a search for more flexibility.
 This could mean offering an alternative to one long placement in the form of a series of shorter industrial placements at different employers, particularly affecting students in rural and other areas that lack sufficient numbers of employers able to offer the longer, one-off placements.